ahmedsameh/simple-rest-svc/README.md

 ### Build and Run the whole project

-* Create a GCloud cluster through your convinent way, and edit `project.properies` to include the cluster name.
-* Change the project variables at `project.properies` file to yours.
 * Fork the project.
+* Create a GCloud cluster through your convenient way, and edit `project.properties` to include the cluster name.
+* Change the project variables at `project.properties` file to yours.
 * Create a new jenkins Blue Ocean pipeline.
 * Link the pipeline to your github account.
 * Run the pipeline

 The pipeline has the following stages:

-1. init - initialize enviorment variables from `project.propperties`.
+1. init - Initializes environment variables from `project.properties`.

 2. Build - Build the source code.

-3. Test - Test the source code with tests avaliable in `/tests` completeing the CI "Continous Integration" stage.
+3. Test - Test the source code with tests available in `/tests` completing the CI "Continuos Integration" stage.

 4. Deliver - Build Docker image with the latest code.

-5. Test Delivery - Test the docker image, the current implemented test is very simple, more compicated tests can be added.
+5. Test Delivery - Test Docker image, the current implemented tests is very simple, more complicated tests can be added.

-6. Publish - Publish the image to google gcr Completing the CD "Continous Delivery" stage.
+6. Publish - Publish the image to google gcr Completing the CD "Continuos Delivery" stage.

 7. Deploy - Deploy the whole project in K8S cluster.

 ## Configure Monitoring and Dashboards

-* Note the Ingress service external IP address after the installation you can use the follwoing bash commands.
+* Note the Ingress service external IP address and port after the installation; you can use the follwoing bash commands.

 ```bash
 gcloud container clusters get-credentials YOUR_CLUSTER_NAME
 kubectl get ingress
 ```

-* Change the IP address at the last line at `config/prometheus/prometheus.yml` to your ingress IP address and port if necessary.
+* Change the IP address and port at the last line at `config/prometheus/prometheus.yml` to your ingress IP address and port.
 * Run the monitoring environment using the following bash command

 ```bash